Whitworth Home Page > Chemistry Department >

-Majors: Biochemistry and Spanish
+Majors: Biology and Chemistry

 Here's what some other recent Whitworth graduates are doing with their chemistry degrees:

 Jared Onley attends medical school at the University of Kentucky on an Army HPSP Scholarship.

 John Hauck received a full scholarship and is pursuing a graduate degree in physical chemistry at the University of Notre Dame.

 Lacie (Hearst) Zimmerman is a white-tiger keeper/trainer for entertainers Siegfried and Roy at the Mirage Hotel, in Las Vegas.

 Kristin Santroch is enrolled in dental school at the University of Pennsylvania on an Air Force HPSP Scholarship.

 Jacob McCallum is enrolled in a master's in nuclear engineering program at Idaho State University.

 Chris Frick is pursuing a Ph.D. in biochemistry and molecular biology at the California Institute of Technology.